The Cargo Cult of Volis

 Where once the clerics of BRC Hardware were forced to tread through the scorching desert to fix those things that couldn’t be brought to the Shoppe, now they are granted this sacred piece of cargo so that they may offer their services beyond the confines of the Shoppe.

-The HARDCOPTER is made from a sparkling blue 1989 Chariot Mobility Unit (essentially a 3-wheeled, open-air scooter for wheelchairs), a vehicle that was only in production for three years total.
-We guarantee you haven’t seen anything quite like it, even before it was fixed and used in service of BRC Hardware.
+This vehicle is made from a sparkling blue 1989 Chariot, a vehicle that was only in production for three years total.
+We guarantee you haven’t seen anything quite like it, even before it was fixed and returned to Volis’ service.
 The stock engine is a 2-stroke, 50cc scooter motor that has not been altered.

-The body will be illuminated by a combination of LED wire and panels, port and starboard lights in addition to the stock vehicle running lights, headlamp, brake lights, and blinkers.
+The body will be illuminated by a combination of LEDs, EL wire, strobes, and marine port and starboard lights in addition to the street-legal headlamp, brakelights, and blinkers.
 This should create a safe vessel for nighttime excursions.
 An adjustable search light will allow us to work on remote projects at night, and will provide extra safety if caught on the open playa during a dust storm.